 I first fell in love with Venice on a hot, humid August day.
-I stumbled off the train with my rucksack and followed the noisy, crowds as they chattered and bantered in at least a dozen languages.
-A short trip by vaporetta later, and I was there in the heart of it.
+I stumbled off the train with my rucksack and followed the noisy crowds as they chattered and bantered in at least a dozen languages.
+A short trip by vaporetto later, and I was there, in the heart of it.
 Venice.
 My eyes feasted on the fine old Renaissance buildings with their crumbling facades appearing out of the waves like a vast architectural coral reef.
 Their very foundations seemed rooted in the fathomless slime green waterways where long black gondolas and snazzy little motor launches wove intricate routes through canals of labyrinthine complexity.
 The shuttered windows concealed tall, dark, rooms where whole centuries might pass with little changing.
 History stalked the narrow alleys and canals, cloaked in mystery, and hiding behind a carnival mask.
 I couldn't help but fall in love.

 This timeless jewel of a city is a place where dreams and schemes melt and meld, and vanish slippery as a mermaid's tail fin, into the oily depths, only to re-emerge in new disguises around the next corner.
 It is a place for statesmen and artisans, sailors and churchmen, writers and artists.
 Beautiful and intriguing, Venice charms the senses and fires the imagination.

 The Grand Canal, A Street Scene in Venice, 1837 by JMW Turner

 In 2006, a painting by Joseph Mallord William Turner sold for a staggering £20million, a world record for a British artist.
 It was just another of his many portraits of Venice, the city which he visited on three separate painting expeditions, and drew on for inspiration repeatedly throughout his long artistic career.